unoplatform/uno/doc/articles/faq.md

 ## Why build cross platform apps on the Microsoft stack?

-## Will the Uno platform make my app look and run the same way on iOS and Android?
+## Will the Uno Platform make my app look and run the same way on iOS and Android?

-## What are the advantages of using Uno platform over Flutter/React Native/Xamarin Forms?
+## What are the advantages of using Uno Platform over Flutter/React Native/Xamarin Forms?

 # Uno.UI Platforms Frequently Asked Questions